Engee documentation

 No description has been provided for this image

-SRG algorithm, although it is "smart", does not belong to machine learning techniques.
-It is a classical algorithm that has no learning steps and no automatic feature extraction directly from the data.
+The SRG algorithm, although it is "smart", does not apply to machine learning techniques.
+This is a classic algorithm in which there are no training stages and automatic feature extraction directly from the data.
 However, it can be combined with machine learning techniques, for example, to automatically select starting points.

 Conclusion

-In the second part, we reviewed additional image processing techniques for the image segmentation task, such as thresholded colour segmentation, Sobel filter for texture analysis, and SRG algorithm.
+In the second part, we examined additional image processing methods for image segmentation tasks, such as threshold color segmentation, the Sobel filter for texture analysis, and the SRG algorithm.

-Next, we are looking forward to machine learning for digital image processing tasks.
+Next, machine learning awaits us for digital image processing tasks.